Gerno666/Computer_Vision-Project/README.md

 # Computer_Vision-Project
-Bbject Detection in musical scores and Playing with midi player
+Object Detection in musical scores and Playing with midi player